imrishi007/stock-analysis-project/DEPLOYMENT.md

 **NOT for Python/Streamlit apps!**

-Use **Streamlit Cloud** instead - it's designed specifically for Streamlit apps like TradeVision! 🔮
+Use **Streamlit Cloud** instead - it's designed specifically for Streamlit apps like AlphaVision! �